 The chef, who has worked in the kitchens of William Ledeuil, Alain Passard and the Shangri-La, returns to the cuisine of his heart with a nikkei menu, a cuisine born of Peruvian gastronomy and influenced by the country's great Japanese migrations.
 It's a fusion cuisine that's no surprise to find tacos, guacamole and teriyaki lacquer; pork belly and umeshu, or salmon nigiri and jalapenos.

-We take the liberty of foraying into the sushi, maki and sashimi menu, the work of Japanese chef Mitsuo Miyauchi, to sample the salmon el fuego nigiri (14€ per pair), some of the best sushi we've tasted in Paris in recent years.
+We allow ourselves a little incursion into the sushi, maki and sashimi menu, the work of Japanese chef Mitsuo Miyauchi, to taste the nigiri saumon el fuego (€14 per pair), among the best sushi we've tasted in Paris in recent years.
 The rice is perfectly cooked and tastes of je-ne-sais-quoi, while the relish and jalapenos bring just the right amount of fire to the palate.

-To round off a lunch that's already rich in flavors and discoveries, we refresh our gullets with two ice creams (8€) turbinated in minute, with the most original flavors: cider-sake and pepper.
+To round off a lunch already rich in flavors and discoveries, we'll refresh our gullets with two ice creams (€8) turbinated in minute, with highly original flavors: cider-sake and pepper.
 We'll be back for the rest of the menu, which takes us far, far away.
 That's for sure.

 Location